 - 3. Engage a solicitor or conveyancer

-In Queensland when you are buying a house you are liable for insurance from 5 pm of signing the contract of sale.
+In Queensland, when buying a house, you are liable for insurance from 5 pm after signing the contract of sale.

 So you need to take out home insurance to get protected.

 At this point, you also need to get in touch with your Mortgage Broker to get the home loan approval rolling.
 They can help you manage the process now and make sure you secure that shiny new home!